turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - SceneIntersectCapsule <br/>
 Performs capsule intersection with all objects and returns the first occured intersection immediately.
 The result contains the incident normal and penetration depth and the contact object entity ID.

 Below you will find the structures that make up the scene.
-These are intended to be simple strucutres that will be held in [ComponentManagers](#componentmanager).
+These are intended to be simple structures that will be held in [ComponentManagers](#componentmanager).
 Keep these structures minimal in size to use cache efficiently when iterating a large amount of components.

 <b>Note on bools: </b> using bool in C++ structures is inefficient, because they take up more space in memory than required.
 Instead, bitmasks will be used in every component that can store up to 32 bool values in each bit.
 This also makes it easier to add bool flags and not having to worry about serializing them, because the bitfields themselves are already serialized (but the order of flags must never change without handling possible side effects with serialization versioning!).
 C++ enums are used in the code to manage these bool flags, and the bitmask storing these is always called `uint32_t _flags;` For example: